-Children and youth with disabilities are overrepresented in the child welfare system.
-Not only do children with disabilities experience a higher rate of maltreatment compared with children without disabilities, it is also more difficult to find resource families who are trained, prepared, and willing to parent children with disabilities who enter the child welfare system.
-To successfully find permanent homes for these children, it is necessary for child welfare professionals to understand the barriers to permanency for this population and be able to apply targeted permanency planning strategies.
+Children and youth with disabilities are overrepresented in the child welfare system and experience a higher rate of maltreatment compared with children without disabilities.
+Additionally, it is also more difficult to find resource families who are trained, prepared, and willing to parent children with disabilities who enter the child welfare system.
+To successfully find permanent homes for these children, it is necessary for child welfare professionals to understand the prevalence of this population in the system and be able to identify and implement appropriate services to support permanency planning.
 Resources include State and local examples.

 Foster Care Outcomes for Children with Intellectual Disability